hellowac/mapnik-wiki-zh-cn/GettingStartedInXML.md

 ### Overview

-Make sure you have mapnik installed and you've successfully run through [GettingStarted Tutorial 1].
+Make sure you have mapnik installed and you've successfully run through [Getting Started Python Tutorial](GettingStartedInPython).

  * This page will guide you through using the Mapnik python bindings along with a separate XML file for your map styles.